West Coast Expressway

-The West Coast Expressway (E32) is an interstate controlled-access highway running along the west coast of Peninsular Malaysia.
+The West Coast Expressway (E32), abbreviated WCE, is an interstate controlled-access highway running along the west coast of Peninsular Malaysia.
 The 233 km expressway is currently under construction, with several sections open for public use.
 Once completed, the expressway will run between :Changkat Jering, :Perak and :Banting, :Selangor, following federal routes 5 and 60 for most of its route.
 The expressway will operate in three sections, with sections of federal route 5 completing the missing connections; these sections will be upgraded to limited-access roads.
-The expressway is expected to be fully completed by the end of 2024, except for a 10 km stretch from Section 7B which is expected to be completed by June 2026.